mp3guy/ICPCUDA/README.md

 # ICPCUDA
-Super fast implementation of ICP in CUDA for compute capable devices 3.0 or higher.
+Super fast implementation of ICP in CUDA for compute capable devices 2.0 or higher.
 On an nVidia GeForce GTX 780 Ti it runs at over __450Hz__ (using projective data assocation).
+To compile all architectures you'll need CUDA 7.0 I think, (or 6.5 with the special release for 9xx cards).
+You can compile for older cards by removing the unsupported architectures from the CMakeLists.txt file.

 Requires CUDA, Boost, Eigen and OpenCV.
 I've built it to take in raw TUM RGB-D datasets to do frame-to-frame dense ICP as an example application.